I remember how excited I felt…

 Key Principles: From small group bootcamps to large scale conferences, the live event is a popular back end product.
 You can offer high intensity training face-to-face with you as the expert, or multi-speaker events with a significant networking component.

-Example From My Business: I have never run any live events, but have attended as a speaker.
+Example From My Business: I have never run any live events, but have attended others as a speaker.
 I have contemplated running small bootcamps many times, especially because it’s a great way to create other products (record the event and you have a mid-range or flagship training course you can sell over and over again).
-Some companies make the majority of their profits from one or two large conferences a year.
+Some companies make the majority of their profits from one or two large conferences a year (although in a post-pandemic world, this may be changing).

 7. Private Coaching